ryanto/PHP-Dependency/README.markdown

     }

-To see a full list of commands/syntax please visit url (TODO)
+To see a full list of commands/syntax please visit [this page](http://www.potstuck.com/2010/09/09/php-dependency-a-php-dependency-injection-framework/#phpdependency-keyvaluecommands)

 ## Creating Objects ##